As2r1th/EH-GPT/README.md

 # WormGPT
-# EH-GPT
+# EO-G
+new dangerous GPT
-new GPT ,brother with Worm and Evil
+brother with WormGPT and EvilGPT